Neuman968/flutter_jwt_qr_scanner/README.md

-# QR Code JWT Token Validator.
+# QR Code Scanner & JWT Token Validator

 This is an example project that showcases scanning a QR code that is a JWT token and validating it based on its public key.
 The public key can be set at runtime using `--dart-define=PUBLIC_KEY_PEM=<public_key_pem>`